Registering for the ACT in 2021

 After Your ACT Registration

 Once you’ve registered, you will have the option to print your ACT ticket.
-If you don’t print it now, you can log back into your account to print it.
-You will need this ticket to enter the test site.
+If you don’t print it now, you’ll have to log back into your account to print it later since the ticket is required to enter the test site.

-It is $50.50 to register for the ACT with no writing and $67 if you do need to take the writing portion.
-Both of these include score reports for you, your high school and up to four colleges if you provide the codes when you register.
+Generally, it costs about $50 to register for the ACT without the writing assessment, and up to $70 with the writing assessment.
+Both of these prices include the cost of sending score reports to you, your high school, and up to 4 colleges if you provide their codes when you register.

-You may be eligible for a fee waiver if you are enrolled in 11th or 12th grade in the US and meet one or more of the economic need indicators listed here.
-You need to request the waiver from your high school counselor.
+You may be eligible for a fee waiver if you are enrolled in 11th or 12th grade in the U.S. and meet the ACT’s qualifications for demonstrating financial need; you’ll then need to request the waiver from your high school counselor.

 Most students are required to sign up for the ACT online, but if you are under 13 or are unable to pay by credit card, you will need to register for the ACT by mail.
 To do so, you need to request a Register-By-Mail packet.
 Make sure to allow a few extra weeks in your registration timeline for delivery.